magento/merchdocs/src/configuration/catalog/catalog.md

 |Maximal Depth|Global|Determines the number of subcategory levels in the top navigation.
 The default value of zero places no limit on the number of levels.|

 ## Catalog Search

+{:.bs-callout-info}
+[Live Search]({% link live-search/overview.md %}) is an advanced search service that is available for Magento Commerce.
+This topic describes standard Magento search.
+If your installation of Magento Commerce has Live Search installed, see the Live Search [Quick Tour]({% link live-search/quick-tour.md %}).

 Magento supports several versions of Elasticsearch.